Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Discussion

 \subsection{Threats to Validity}

-A potential threat to external validity lies in the limited size and diversity of the dataset used for evaluation.
-To mitigate this risk, we leveraged a publicly available dataset and performed a thorough manual inspection to ensure its quality.
-Additionally, we have open-sourced both the dataset and the evaluation results~\cite{WIRL} to facilitate replication and further validation by the research community.

-A threat to construct validity arises from possible bias in the manual identification of real-world \emph{code wiring} instances.
-To address this, both the first and second authors independently inspected the data.
-The inter-rater agreement was high, with a Cohen’s kappa coefficient of 0.81, indicating strong consistency.
-Discrepancies were resolved through discussion until consensus was reached.
+The primary threat to \textbf{external validity} is the dataset's size.
+We mitigate this by using a public, manually inspected dataset~\cite{Zhang2024How} and by open-sourcing our data and results~\cite{WIRL} to encourage replication.
+A threat to \textbf{construct validity} is potential bias in identifying \emph{code wiring} instances.
+To address this, two authors independently inspected the data, achieving a high inter-rater agreement (Cohen’s kappa of 0.81), with all discrepancies resolved through discussion.